7iomka/cra-template-prettier/README.md

-# cra-template
+# cra-template-prettier

-This is the official base template for [Create React App](https://github.com/facebook/create-react-app).
+This is custom template for [Create React App using ESLint + Prettier](https://github.com/7iomka/cra-template-prettier).

-If you don't specify a template (for example, `--template typescript`), this template will be used by default.
+# Installation

+### `npx create-react-app my-app --template prettier`

 For more information, please refer to: